dmno-dev/dmno-gh-action/README.md

 an environment variable.

-If `output-vars` is `true`, `DMNO_CONFIG` is output as a JSON string of key/value pairs of the generated variables after being processed by the `skip-regex` regex.
+If `output-vars` is `true`, `DMNO_CONFIG` is output as a JSON string of key-value pairs of the generated variables after being processed by the `skip-regex` regular expression.

 ## Reusing the config in other steps or jobs